William Loeb III: 1952–1966

 Loeb's mother, Katherine Dorr-Loeb, died on November 24, 1966.
 Her will acknowledged Loeb's siblings, ex-wife Eleanore McAllister, and his daughter Katharine Penelope, but left him nothing.
 He filed suit, beginning a five-year legal battle that lasted through 1973 and rose to the Vermont Supreme Court, claiming that he had reconciled with his mother and that she had promised him 75 percent of her estate.
 He settled for less than 10 percent, after her estate had been drained of the bulk of its funds through his legal maneuvering.
 Loeb separated himself from his ex-wife and Katharine Penelope.
 When his daughter suffered a near-fatal injury in an equestrian accident the next year and lost a kidney, Loeb refused to speak to her.

+William and Nackey Loeb used the Union Leader's pages to aggressively oppose the Civil Rights movement of the 1960s, champion racial segregation, and align with white supremacist groups.
+Their efforts included a long affiliation with the extremist John Birch Society, as well as the Mississippi White Citizens' Council, which used economic terrorism to fight racial integration.
+In private correspondence later revealed by historians, Loeb explicitly advocated what became known as the Republican Party's Southern strategy, calculating that even if Black voters defected to the Democrats "white people, thank God, are still in the majority".
+Loeb editorialized against Martin Luther King Jr., once famously referring to him as a "pious, pompous fraud".
+After Loeb's death, Nackey Loeb continued the Union Leader's opposition to civil rights and advocacy for King's legacy.
+In a front-page editorial on January 18, 1988, she criticized the federal holiday honoring King, falsely claiming he knowingly accepted Communist funds and that the holiday was "foisted on us by a loud gaggle of black extremists".